 - After three days, a sick/medical leave may require a physician’s statement certifying the necessity for the absence.

-- Pregnancy/Childbirth: See Family Medical Leave, Pregnancy Disability Policy and/or Short Term Disability Policy.
+- Pregnancy/Childbirth: See Family Medical Leave and/or Short Term Disability Policy.

 - Contact the Office of Human Resources for requirements and procedures for short and long term disability policies.